Yvidge/yvidge.github.io/_posts/2024-02-08-Typography.md

 <br> Can be anything from casual to formal.
 <br> Use only for short display as they are illegible.
 - Display (obviously)
-<br> Actually, anything than not fit in categories above.
+<br> Actually, anything that doesn't fit in the categories above.

 ## Font combination
 - Easy way: use a single font family.
 Use different weights, sizes, and colors to create hierarchy.
 - Keep it minimal: combine only 2 to 3 different fonts.
 - You may try combining display with serif or sans serif.
-- Fit your fonts in a context of a project.
+- Fit your fonts into the context of a project.
 - Combine fonts from the same Designer.
 - [Try font duos](https://elements.envato.com/fonts/font+duos)